Sin-Aman/IoT-Smart-Pi-Greenhouse/README.md

 -	VNC Viewer: Allows for remote graphical desktop sharing, enabling you to access and interact with the Raspberry Pi's desktop environment from another device.

 ## Deliverables
 The project delivers a fully operational smart greenhouse model, showcasing real-time environmental monitoring, automated control systems, and the integration of IoT technology for enhanced agricultural efficiency.
 The working videos and images of the project can be found in the media folder of this repository.
+Also, the link where you can find the entire media and journey of the project is attached [here.](https://drive.google.com/drive/u/0/folders/1Uz6Qwf4rwEKiBZGD9m34BsvTl5OAARC4)